bchh325/trading-site/README.md

 the experience of the user (such as dealing with load times from subsequent API calls).

+Repos for the Lambda functions can be found at the bottom.

 Optionally, a goal would be to have mimic trading functionality if the time permits.